MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-the-shifts-app-for-your-organization-in-teams.md

 ### Enable or disable Shifts in your organization

 Shifts is enabled by default for all Teams users in your organization.
-You can turn off or turn on the app org-wide by using org-wide settings in app permission policies in the Microsoft Teams admin center.
+You can turn off or turn on the app org-wide on the [**Manage apps** page](../../manage-apps.md) in the Microsoft Teams admin center.

-1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Permission policies** .
+1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Manage apps** .
-2. Click **Org-wide settings**.
-3. In the **Org-wide settings** panel, under **Blocked apps**, do one of the following:
+2. In the list of apps, do one of the following:

-    - To turn off Shifts for your organization, search for the Shifts app, and click **Add** to add it to the blocked apps list.
+    - To turn off Shifts for your organization, search for the Shifts app, select it, and then click **Block**.
-    - To turn on Shifts for your organization, remove the Shifts app from the blocked apps list.
+    - To turn on Shifts for your organization, search for the Shifts app, select it, and then click **Allow**.
-4. Click **Save**.

 ### Enable or disable Shifts for specific users in your organization

-To allow or block specific users in your organization from using Shifts, make sure Shifts is turned on for your organization in org-wide settings, and then create a custom app permission policy and assign it to those users.
+To allow or block specific users in your organization from using Shifts, make sure Shifts is turned on for your organization on the **Manage apps** page, and then create a custom app permission policy and assign it to those users.
 To learn more, see [Manage app permission policies in Teams](../../teams-app-permission-policies.md).

 ### Use the FirstlineWorker app setup policy to pin Shifts to Teams